8bitgentleman/roam-depot-tweet-extract/README.md

   <img src="https://github.com/8bitgentleman/roam-depot-tweet-extract/raw/main/example.gif" max-width="400"></img>

 ## Added Info
-To extract images from tweets a simple CORS proxy has been added.
-There is _zero_ private data to be concerned about in using a the included instance.
+To extract images from tweets a simple custom CORS proxy has been utalized.
+There is _zero_ private data to be concerned about in using the included instance.
+Only the public tweet URL is sent through the proxy.

 Click the button below and you will get a Glitch Remix of the proxy if you would like to check out the code.